open-function-computers-llc/rad-theme-engine-docs/content/docs/configuration/handlebars.md

 ### Writing

-Organizing your helpers is important, as it's not reccomended you write functions directly inside the `config.php` file.
+Organizing your helpers is important, as it's not recommended you write functions directly inside the `config.php` file.
 Creating a `helpers/` folder is the way we'd suggest doing this, and then creating individual files for helpers used in different templates.

 In my `helpers/ShowHelpers.php` file, for example, I wrote this function to generate a rating bar html string from a some given parameters ([here's what it will look like](#results)):